THE RESILIENT LEADERSHIP TRAINING PROGRAM

 What it looks Like

-This eight-week online course will take place once a week on Thursdays, beginning January, 2021 from 9:30 am- 12:00pm, and highlights the following topics:
+This eight-week online course will take place once a week on Thursdays in early Summer, 2021 from 9:30 am- 12:00pm, and highlights the following topics:

 Leadership assessment and evaluation